xielm12/qmcchem/README.md

   in Cloud environments (rance Grilles) coupled to supercomputers

+Warnings:
-*Warning*: QMC=Chem is under the GPLv2 license.
+* QMC=Chem is under the GPLv2 license.
 Any modifications to or software including (via compiler) GPL-licensed code must also be made available under the GPL along with build & install instructions.
+* Pseudopotentials are about to change in EZFIO database.
+Current calculations will not be compatible with future versions

 Requirements
 ------------